patrickpichler/beesting_talk/talk.md

 memory.

 Now that we have a basic understanding what eBPF is and allows us to do, how are we going to detect if a file has been access?

-To keep things simple, all we need to know is, that  in Linux, each file has an associated  inode.
-Inode stands for Index  Node and  contains metadata  of the  file, such  as file  permissions and owners.
-Each file in a filesystem has a unique inode number.
+For this, we  will have a quick look  at what even is a file  in linux?
+Spoiler, this will be once again a great simplification, that should still give us enough inside to  understand how  things work.
+As  we have heard  before, all  files on linux live on a  file system.
+Each file is represented by a  so called inode, or index node.
+Inodes consist  of a unique number, or at least  unique for the file system, which in the  end is just the index of the inode  in the inode table.
+It also contains some metadata of the file,  such as the file type, the permission, as  well as  the  owner and  the  size.
+Inodes  also contain  a  pointer to  the underlying block where the  content of the file lives.
+This  is where the binary for that one funny cat video is stored.

 The  monitoring part  is trickier  than it  sounds.
 There  are multiple  ways of interacting with files.
 For example, we  could hook the `open` syscall, but then